 Janet is a Certified Crisis Counselor for the State of Utah.
 Her expertise includes trauma focused therapy.
-Janet is a Certified and Approved EMDRIA Consultant and Approved Facilitator.
+Janet is an EMDRIA Approved and Certified Consultant and an EMDRIA Training Facilitator.
+She is also a HAP Approved Facilitator.
 Janet has extensive training in EMDR, specifically in treating complex trauma (multiple traumas), sexual abuse, and women’s issues.
-She also has extensive training in Trauma Focused-Cognitive Behavior Therapy (TF-CBT).
+Janet has a Facility Dog from Canine Companions for Independence (CCI).
+Flower, her dog, can work with all ages of individual clients and groups.
 Janet approaches therapy from a systems perspective including the entire family even when working with individuals.
 She uses an array of evidence-based practices with all her clients.
 Janet specializes in diagnosing, treating and developing appropriate treatment plans for individuals and families.
 She has worked with mood disorders, traumatic events, chronic mental health problems and parenting issues.

 Janelle Nimer, PhD, LCSW

 Janelle Nimer, Ph.D., LCSW has over 15 years of experience working with children, adolescents, adults, and families achieving their therapeutic goals.
 Dr. Nimer graduated from the University of Utah with a Master’s in Social Work and from the University of Tennessee with a Doctorate in Social Work.
 Dr. Nimer also completed a three-year doctoral fellowship focusing on Veterinary Social Work.
 She also worked at East Tennessee Children’s Hospital where she was able to work with children in crisis, who had experienced a traumatic event, and who were dealing with chronic illnesses.